 Under ASC No. 718, the Company estimates the fair value of stock options granted on each grant date using the Black-Scholes option valuation model and recognizes an expense ratably over the requisite service period.
-The range of fair value assumptions related to options outstanding as of March 31, 2015 and December 31, 2014, were as follows:
+The range of fair value assumptions related to options outstanding as of June 30, 2015 and December 31, 2014, were as follows:

-March 31, 2015 December 31, 2014
+June 30, 2015 December 31, 2014

 Dividend yield 0.0% 0.0%

 Risk-free rate 0.12% - 1.47% 0.12% - 1.47%

 Expected volatility 112% - 170% 112% - 170%

 Expected term 1.1 - 5.5 years 1.1 - 5.5 years

 The expected volatility was calculated based on the historical volatilities of publicly traded peer companies, determined by the Company.
 The risk free interest rate used was based on the U.S. Treasury constant maturity rate in effect at the time of grant for the expected term of the stock options to be valued.
 The expected dividend yield was zero, as the Company does not anticipate paying a dividend within the relevant time frame.
 Due to a lack of historical information needed to estimate the Company's expected term, it was estimated using the simplified method allowed under ASC No. 718.
+In calculating the number of options issued in the three-months ended June 30, 2015, the Company used assumptions comparable to December 31, 2014, with a 20-day weighted average stock price.